QuEraComputing/Bloqade.jl/docs/src/emulation.md

 emulate!(KrylovEvolution(reg, clocks, h))
 ```

 However, as its name suggests, the Krylov-based emulation is not a standard ODE problem that DiffEq  supports.
-Thus, it does not support the ODE problem interface, but it's more like a gate-based interface.
+Thus, it does not support the ODE problem interface, but is more like a gate-based interface.
 For example, the object `KrylovEvolution` is iterable:

 ```@example evolution
 for (step, reg, duration) in KrylovEvolution(reg, clocks, h)